01. Asbestos Use in Insulation

 - Wicking

 Asbestos companies were often aware of the risks of asbestos exposure but chose not to protect their employees.
 As a result, companies exposed thousands of workers and consumers to asbestos-containing materials.
-Asbestos exposure can lead to life-threatening diseases, such as mesothelioma.

-03. Insulation & Asbestos Exposure
+03. Exposure Risks

 Who Is at Risk of Asbestos Exposure From Insulation?

 Asbestos insulation exposed thousands of workers, consumers and bystanders to the harmful mineral.
 Some occupations were in almost constant contact with asbestos products at work.
-These workers are more likely to develop diseases such as mesothelioma.
+These workers are more likely to develop diseases, such as mesothelioma.

 Occupational exposure is one of the most common ways to come into contact with asbestos.
 However, secondhand exposure can be just as dangerous.
 This can happen when asbestos fibers settle on the clothing of asbestos workers.
-The fibers may later be disturbed by family members and loved ones.
+The fibers may later be disturbed and inhaled by family members and loved ones.
 Secondary exposure can still cause mesothelioma and other asbestos diseases.

-04. Asbestos Lawsuits
+04. Lawsuits

 Asbestos Lawsuits, Settlements & Other Compensation